The New South Wales Secondary Principals’ Council – supporting Principals and Public Education.

 Regional councils play an important role in providing advice and feedback on a wide range of issues, facilitating regional communication, providing forums for professional learning and discussion and providing a professional support network for Principals.
 Each regional council elects a number of delegates to represent it at State Assembly.
 In turn, these regional delegates act as a communication channel on behalf of State Assembly and State Executive in discussing major policy issues and other matters at the regional and local level.
 Regional councils also provide Secondary Principal representatives to various working parties, which in turn leads to enhanced communication and liaison with DoE staff.

-The State Executive consists of the President, three Deputy Presidents, an Honorary Treasurer and ten other members of the Executive elected prior to the Council’s Annual General Meeting.
+The SPC Executive consists of the President, three Deputy Presidents, an Honorary Treasurer and ten other members of the Executive elected prior to the Council’s Annual General Meeting.
 All elected members of the Executive are elected for a two-year term.
 The President can serve a maximum of two consecutive terms.

 The NSWSPC Annual Conference is held on the Tuesday, Wednesday and Thursday following the NSW June long weekend (late Term 2) at venues rotated around the State.
 The conference comprises professional learning, professional discussion and debate, policy development, Council business sessions and the Annual General Meeting.